By Adam Jusko, ProudMoney.com, email@example.com

 - Sallie Mae Accelerate Mastercard – No annual fee student credit card offers 1.5% cash back on every purchase, but you can actually increase that cash-back rate to 2% when you use your rewards to pay down a student loan.
 Also has a $200 bonus opportunity if you spend $1000 with the card in the first three months after opening your account.

-- Bank of America Unlimited Cash Rewards Visa – No-annual-fee student credit card gives you 1.5% cash back on every purchase you make with the card.
+- Bank of America® Unlimited Cash Rewards Credit Card – No-annual-fee student credit card gives you 1.5% cash back on every purchase you make with the card.
 Like the Bank of America Customized Cash Card mentioned above, this one offers a $200 bonus as a new cardholder IF you spend at least $1000 with this card in the first 90 days after you open the account, so it’s best to apply when you know you can hit that level of spending early on.

-- Capital One Quicksilver Rewards For Students – Like the card above, this student credit card has no annual fee and gives you 1.5% cash back on every purchase you make with the card.
+- Capital One Quicksilver Student Cash Rewards Credit Card – Like the card above, this student credit card has no annual fee and gives you 1.5% cash back on every purchase you make with the card.
 (Unlike the card above, this one does NOT offer that sweet bonus opportunity for new cardholders.)
 No foreign transaction fees on purchases outside of the United States.
-However, has a high 26.49% interest rate, so make sure you pay your bills in full each month to avoid interest charges.

 - Deserve EDU Mastercard – No-annual-fee student credit card offers a 1% cash back reward as well as a free year of Amazon Prime Student, cell phone protection if phone stolen or damaged, and no foreign transaction fees when you use the card outside of the U.S.